Hiking the trails in the Guadalupes

 Learn about primitive tent and RV camping at the Pine Springs and Dog Canyon campgrounds.

-A Backcountry Use Permit must be obtained before backpacking overnight.
+A Wilderness Use Permit must be obtained before backpacking overnight.

 Birds and Birding